A SaaS company emailed this to me recently:

 - They’re thinly veiled bribery — and customers know it.
 Bribery cheapens your branding.
 It makes you look desperate.

 - Customers don’t complete surveys for the right reason.
 You want honest feedback.
 They want money.
 They’ll do anything to get it, even give you answers they think you want to hear.

 Most brands favor this approach.
-It’s approach the SaaS I mentioned earlier employed.
+It’s the approach the SaaS I mentioned earlier employed.

 Mind doing us a favor?
 We can’t give you anything, but we’d really appreciate it.